pr1206/facialrecognitionapi/README.md

 # Face Recognition App
 ## Overview
 This React application integrates with a back-end server to perform face recognition on images.
 Users can register, sign in, input image URLs, and receive real-time face detection results.
 The app communicates with a server deployed on Heroku for image processing.
+The code in this repository is for backend.

 ## Features
 User authentication with sign-in and registration functionality. \